 Step 4: At this point, the program has detected your iPhone, confirm the device model and download the firmware.

-Step 5: Once the download complete, the software will update your iOS system to fix your iPhone stuck in recovery mode.
+Step 5: Once the download complete, click “Fix Now” and the software will update your iOS system to fix your iPhone stuck in recovery mode.

 A few minutes later, your iPhone will reboot properly.